sylpheeed/make-routes-heroku/README.md

 # make-routes-heroku

-This example show how to work with make routes, react.js and page.js
+This example shows how to work with make routes, react.js and page.js

 # How to launch